AframGakk/SamplerGAN_BackEnd/UserService/README.md

         "email": "user email",
         "userCreated": "datetime of user created"
     }
-* /api/users [HttpPost] - _Create a user returns new userID, this input model is needed as seen below_
+* /api/users [HttpPost] - _Create a user returns new userID, this input model needs to be filled, as seen below_
     ``` json
     {
         "userName": "username",